Laci1953/RTM-Z80/README.md

 New in v2.4 : see DEMO folder for getxfile, putxfile (XMODEM compatible)

-New in v2.5 : KIO support added, Z80ALL version added, VGA System status display added for Z80ALL
+New in v2.5 : KIO support added, Z80ALL version added, VGA display support added for Z80ALL, VGA System status display added for Z80ALL